trisulnsm/dinodoc/trisuldocs/docs/ug/cg/ssl.md

 ![](images/bottomcounttls.png)

+### Pie Chart

-You can also generate long term usage reports with several charts like the pie chart shown below using Retro Tools.
+Click on the Pie chart tab on the same module or you can also generate long term usage reports with several charts like the pie chart shown below using Retro Tools.

 :::note navigation